milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 ## Overview

 Milvus supports adjusting the number of worker nodes of each type according to your own need.
-This topic describes how to scale out and scale in a Milvus cluster.
-We assume that you have already [installed a Milvus cluster](install_cluster-helm.md) before scaling.
+This topic describes how to scale out and scale in a Milvus cluster. **We assume that you have already installed a Milvus cluster with Kubernetes before scaling. **

 Also, we recommend familiarizing yourself with the [Milvus architecture](architecture_overview.md) before you begin.